jonathank1906/LINAK-Desk-Semester-Project/docs/setup/pico.md

 PICO_IP_ADDRESS=0.0.0.0
 TIME_ZONE=Europe/Copenhagen
 ```

+## 4. wifi_config.h Setup
-3.Copy the wifi config template :
+Copy the wifi config template :
 ```shell
 cp pico/wifi_config.h.example pico/wifi_config.h
 ```

-4.Configure the broker server ip, network SSID and password in `wifi_config.h` in the pico folder with your own values:
+Configure the broker server ip, network SSID and password in `wifi_config.h` in the pico folder with your own values:
 ```
 #define WIFI_SSID "your_network_name"
 #define WIFI_PASSWORD "your_network_password"
 #define MQTT_SERVER "0.0.0.0"
 ```
+## 5. Update the Database with the Pico Fields
+- This can also be done manually in pgAdmin 4.

-Finally seed the data to update the MAC and IP in the database:
+- Otherwise find seed_data.py and update the IP address and MAC address fields.
+Seed the data to update the database:
 ```sh
 env/Scripts/activate
 cd backend
 py manage.py seed_data
 ```
-## 2. Code Configuration for Docker

-## 3. Build and Uploading Code
+## 6. Build and Uploading Code
 ### With Debug Probe (Recommended)
 <!-- -->
 1. First build the project from the cmake extension.